jnicklas/taylor/README.md

 # Manual specification

 Sometimes Taylor doesn't get it quite right.
-For example, Taylor cannot understand what to with `validates_format_of`.
-If you want to set additional attributes, you can specify them like this:
+In this case you can manipulate the attributes that will be set by calling the `specify` method:

 ``` ruby
 Taylor.specify(Product) do |attributes|